lemmtopia/lemmtopia/README.md

 # 👋 Hi
 ## I’m Gabriel A.K.A.
 Mesmo
 ### About me
-- 👀 I’m interested in **Game Development**
+- 👀 I’m interested in **Game Development** and **Front-End Development**
-- 🌱 I’m currently learning how to use NeoVim
+- 🌱 I’m currently learning webdev via The Odin Project
-- 💞️ I’m looking to collaborate on FOSS or OSS games
+- 💞️ I’m looking to collaborate on FOSS or OSS and games
 ### 📫 How to reach me:
 E-mail me: gabrielmesmo97@gmail.com